yazdan59/yazdan59.github.io/_pages/about.md

   - /about.html
 ---

-I am bioinformatician and I work as a researcher in biomedical field in France.
+I am a bioinformatician and I work as a researcher in the biomedical field in France.
 <br><br>
-I passed a long way to be a bioinformatician.
-I always wanted to be a scientist and since bachelor degree, I tried so hard for that.
-I believe that the science does not belong to any particular country or region and all the scientific findings should be open access to every one and also be reproducible.
-My dream is some day I could see that one part of a project that I worked in before led to an achievement makes life easier for people around the world.
+I had to go through a long journey to become a bioinformatician, as I had always wanted to be a scientist since my undergraduate degree.
+I strongly believe that science does not belong to any particular country or region, and that all scientific findings should be openly accessible and reproducible by everyone.
+My dream is to one day see that a project I worked on has led to an achievement that makes life easier for people around the world.
 <br><br>
-Now, I am working on application of GWAS summary statistic data and try to find common genetic factors responsible for both Breast and Thyroid cancers.
+Currently, I am working on the application of GWAS summary statistic data to identify common genetic factors responsible for both Breast and Thyroid cancers.
 <br><br>
-You could follow our group GitHub page for our latest studies: [CESP GitHub pages](https://github.com/CESP-ExpHer).
+You can follow our group's latest studies on our GitHub page: [CESP GitHub pages](https://github.com/CESP-ExpHer).